 If you are an international student, please also read the information on our international pages.

-Assiniboine offers a Mature Student High School program at our Adult Collegiate in Brandon and at our Parkland campus in Dauphin if you need to obtain your high school diploma.
+Assiniboine offers a Mature Student High School program at our Centre for Adult Learning in Brandon at the Victoria Ave East campus and in Dauphin at our Parkland campus.

 Assessment of special circumstances

 If an applicant does not meet general admission requirements or the specific program requirements, they may apply for an assessment of special circumstances through the Registrar.
 Applicants in this category include those with modified credits at the secondary school level - M (modified), I (individualized) or E (English as an additional language).

 An assessment of special circumstances could include a review of all transcripts and documents, an interview with the registrar, and/or test(s) of basic skills relevant to the program.
 There is an additional fee for testing.

 Assiniboine does not have a mature student status like some other institutions do.
 All applicants regardless of age must demonstrate the required skills and knowledge.

 Programs with competitive entry requirements

 Applicants to programs with Competitive Entry requirements will be sent further information regarding these requirements and/or dates of orientation sessions.